Serenade for Strings (Dvořák): IV. Larghetto

 The slow movement of the Serenade is tranquil and wistful.
 Its flowing melodies and tender phrases form a buffer between the vigorous third and fifth movements.
 The third theme of the second movement is quoted repeatedly throughout.

 V. Finale: Allegro vivace

 The fifth movement is a lively, offbeat finale, conveying the spirit of a Bohemian village dance.
 The principal theme is a descending figure based on thirds with accents on weak beats.
 More thematic material enters at bar 32 as the violins and cellos trade calls and responses over running eighths in the violas.
 A third theme based primarily on sixteenth-note upbeats appears at bar 87.
 A wistful recollection of the melody from the preceding Larghetto appears and then diminuendos away.

 The movement's recapitulation starts with the main theme, followed in turn by the second and third themes.
 A 20-bar eighth-note passage leads into a quotation of the first movement's theme, bringing the piece full circle.
 A Presto coda follows, and the Serenade ends with three E major chords.

+Performance history

+List of notable performances of Dvořák's Serenade for Strings, except the premiere.